Written in Stone: Climbing History

 Season Two is generously supported by Rab.

-This episode is supported by Tension Climbing.
-Use code WRITTEN15 at checkout.
+This episode is supported by Tension Climbing and The Tension Board 2.

 Written in Stone is co-created with Power Company Climbing.